-The next block begins in May or June 2021 and the date will be announced nearer the time.
+The next block begins July 12th 2021.
 The classes will be held online or in person when possible..

 Please note that the classes are BY PRE-BOOKING ONLY!
 Very sorry, we will not be able to admit anyone who hasn’t booked.
 Booking details will be posted when the date is announced.